We Wrote a Book!

 Chapter 4: Managing your connected classroom

 When every student has a device at their fingertips, classroom management can become even more stressful!
-But don’t worry, we’ve got you covered in chapter 4!
 We discuss strategies for managing both behavior and the tools you’ll use in your connected classroom.
-These are all of our favorite tips to make your technology-rich classroom a focused place of learning – not an opportunity for distraction!
+Discover our favorite tips to make your technology-rich classroom a focused place of learning – not an opportunity for distraction!

 Here’s what people have to say about The Connected Teacher: